wddwycc/ASCIIKit/README.md

 ###ASCIIKit is a powerful framwork to generate ASCII matrix on iOS.

-How to install
+How to install:
 ---
 Drag `ASCIIKit.xcodeproj` into your project and add `ASCIIKit.framework` into `Embedded Binaries` and `Linked frameworks and libraries`

+How to Use:
+---

 Original Image:
 ![](https://raw.githubusercontent.com/wddwycc/ASCIIKit/master/Demo/original Image.jpg)
 (from: https://d13yacurqjgara.cloudfront.net/users/60266/screenshots/1974826/open-uri20150316-11-vz33qe_1x)

-### Generate ASCII single character colorful matrix:
+##### Generate ASCII single character colorful matrix:

 ```swift
 testImage.ASCIIGenerateColorfulMatrixWithSingleCharacter("#", pixelsPerSymbol: 2) { (attributedString) -> Void in